 You could use the following column headers in your file: Product title, SKU, Description, Price, Discount price, Product URL, Button label, Image 1, Image 2, and Image 3.

-It's not necessary to add all of these columns if you don't want some type of information to appear in your product tag.
+It's unnecessary to add all of these columns if you don't want some type of information to appear in your product tag.
 For example. you can simply skip the button label and product URL if you don't want to link to an external webpage.
 The same goes for images, prices, or discounted prices.
-It's up to you what to include, as product tag automations are ideal for hosting details about your products.
+It's up to you what to include, there are multimedia elements you can automate to showcase your product better.